envoyproxy/envoy-perf/nighthawk/README.md

    -v <trace|debug|info|warn|error|critical>,  --verbosity <trace|debug
       |info|warn|error|critical>
      Verbosity of the output.
 Possible values: [trace, debug, info, warn, error, critical].
-The default output format is 'info'.
+The default level is 'info'.

    --concurrency <string>
      The number of concurrent event loops that should be used.
 Specify